minhdieuvu08/Agents/README.md

-# Multi-Algorithm Reinforcement Learning for Atari Space Invaders 👾
+# LLM-Augmented Reinforcement Learning for Atari Space Invaders 👾

 This repository explores advanced Reinforcement Learning (RL) techniques to solve the **Atari Space Invaders** environment.
 The project focuses on two main research directions: **Reward Shaping** with PPO and **LLM-Guided Q-Shaping** using Google Gemini.